Brishawon/WHSTechNotes/journal.md

 # April 27, 2026

 For the music with AI it could come with funny or with viral moment.
 It ca

+# May 6, 2026

+NBA playoffs are when when players are getting drafted for the playoffs.
+People get hype if there player get drafted.
+Then people go in the internet to be happy for the way they can win or not. some of people would be playing game about basketball but not intrested at it. some game could be excided over what teams are going against eachother.